SarraGha/mwdb_dashboard/README.md

 In case of any questions regarding the license send an e-mail to info@cert.pl.

 ![Co-financed by the Connecting Europe Facility by of the European Union](https://www.cert.pl/uploads/2019/02/en_horizontal_cef_logo-e1550495232540.png)

+---

+## 🧪 Student Project: P9.
+MWDB Dashboard

+As part of the **P9.
+Mwdb Dashboard** project, this customization of MWDB adds a new configurable dashboard to the platform, enabling users to better understand and analyze the characteristics of their collected malware dataset.

+### 🔍 Purpose

+MWDB is widely used to manage malware sample repositories, but lacked a visual dashboard for aggregated statistics.
+This project adds that functionality, aligned with the educational goal of extending MWDB’s frontend/backend architecture.

+### 📊 Key Additions

+- ✅ **New `/dashboard` route** with a user interface built using **React + Chart.js**.
+- ✅ **Dynamic charts** (e.g. bar graphs) to display:
+  - Malware file type distribution.
+  - (Extendable to show tag frequency, uploads over time, etc.)
+- ✅ **Backend API** `/api/stats/count_by_type` added via Flask to serve statistical data.
+- ✅ Fully integrated into MWDB's authentication and permission system.

+> Developed for a university forensics project by: **[Your Name]**
+> Timeline: **June 2025**
+> Based on original MWDB project by CERT-Polska ([mwdb.cert.pl](https://mwdb.cert.pl))